yaza-putu/helpers/README.md

 - for validation form only work on bootstrap

 # how to install
-- clone reposiotry or download and copy the root folder to public folder (LARAVEL Framwork) or any location
+- clone repository or download and copy the root folder to public folder (LARAVEL Framwork) or any location
 - you can copy blade folder to view (Laravel Framwork)
 - include all file in folder blade (Laravel Framwork)
 - or you need call file helper.js